 The source of the spill will be assessed and evaluated by the Emergency Response Team (ERT) and Incident Management Team (IMT) on a case by case basis.
-The origin and nature of the spill (wells, pipeline or vessel) and metocean conditions will influence the source control response options selected based on technical feasibility.
+The origin and nature of the spill and metocean conditions will influence the source control response options selected based on technical and safety feasibility from a vessel perspective.